-As lead auditor for the audit of the financial report of National Storage Property Trust and its controlled entities for the financial year ended 30 June 2021, I declare to the best of my knowledge and belief, there have been:
+As lead auditor for the audit of the financial report of National Storage Property Trust and its controlled entities for the financial year ended 30 June 2022, I declare to the best of my knowledge and belief, there have been:

-- a.
-No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b.
-No contraventions of any applicable code of professional conduct in relation to the audit.
+- No contraventions of the auditor independence requirements of the Corporations Act 2001 in a. relation to the audit; - No contraventions of any applicable code of professional conduct in relation to the audit; and b. - No non-audit services provided that contravene any applicable code of professional conduct in С. relation to the audit.